sktime/sktime-tutorial-euroscipy2024/README.md

 `sktime` is easily extensible by anyone, and interoperable with the python data science stack.

-This tutorial gives an up-to-date introduction to sktime base features with a focus on forecasting, model building, hierarchical and global data, and marketplace features.
+This tutorial gives an up-to-date introduction to sktime base features with a focus on forecasting, model building, hierarchical/global forecasts, foundation models for forecasting, and marketplace features.

 [sktime]: https://www.sktime.net